panubo/docker-s3-backup/README.md

 # S3FS Backup

-Simple backup container.
-Creates a single compressed tar file and uploads to an s3 bucket.
+Simple backup image.
+Creates a single compressed tar file and uploads to an S3 bucket.
 Optionally encrypted with AES-256-CBC.

 ## Configuration